What can I expect during the few hours before my surgery?

 There are several different types of anesthesia techniques that are available for your surgery.

-- General Anesthesia: medication that is injected in your IV.
+General Anesthesia: medication that is injected in your IV.
 You may also be given a mixture of gases with oxygen to breath.
 You will not know what is going on in the operating room or what is around you.
-A breathing tube may be placed into your windpipe to help you breath during your procedure.
-If you have a breathing tube you may have a little bit of a sore throat after surgery.
+A breathing tube may be placed into your windpipe to help you breathe during your procedure.
+If you have a breathing tube, you may have a little bit of a sore throat after surgery.